naman14/opus-encdec/README.md

-# Opus & Wave Recorder
+# Opus Encoder & Decoder

-A javascript library to encode the output of Web Audio API nodes in Ogg Opus or WAV format using WebAssembly.
+A javascript library to encode and decode Opus (with/without Ogg container) using WebAssembly.

+> forked & modified from [chris-rudmin/opus-recorder](https://github.com/chris-rudmin/opus-recorder/commit/0aaecb06e5880b3688363a90d2725008905b23ae) _(version 8.0.3)_

 #### Libraries Used

-- Libopus: v1.3.1 compiled with emscripten 1.39.14
+- Libopus: v1.3.1 compiled with emscripten 2.0.14
-- speexDSP: 1.2.0 compiled with emscripten 1.39.14
+- speexDSP: 1.2.0 compiled with emscripten 2.0.14

 #### Required Files